 On a drive across the Istrian Peninsula, we reach the medieval hamlet of Hum, reputedly the smallest town in the world, with fewer than 25 residents.
 Our route follows the Glagolitic Alley, a road between Roc and Hum along which stone monuments erected in the late 20th century represent letters of the medieval Glagolitic alphabet, an archaic Slavic script that survived in Croatia until the late 19th century.
 Hum’s size belies its rich thousand-year-old history, although its town walls and fortifications are a reminder of regular battles fought over the centuries.

 A highlight today is a visit to the home of a local family who are third-generation truffle hunters.
 Our friendly hosts tell us all about this coveted culinary treasure, and how they use dogs to sniff them out.
 We'll search the forest for truffles with them and taste various truffle products.
 Continue to the charming towns of Motovun and Groznjan, surrounded by green hills and white limestone soil planted in vineyards and olive groves.
 Springs nurture wildflower meadows and quiet woods where wild game flourishes.
 Cultural treasures abound, including ancient churches, castles and palaces whose past glory was recovered through restoration.
 Groznjan is home to numerous artists and studios, with an acclaimed city gallery.
 Film, jazz and classical music draw visitors from around the world to summer festivals.
 At the famous Kabola winery, we sample assorted Istrian wines, then head to our hotel in Buzet via narrow roads through old Istrian villages.
-Enjoy dinner this evening at a local restaurant.

 Day 7: Slovenia—Pokljuka Plateau / Bee Farm / Bled